 Interest rate risk is the risk that changes in market interest rates that will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment the greater the sensitivity of its fair value to changes in market interest rates.
 One of the ways that the Road Commission manages its exposure to interest rate risk is by participating in mutual funds which hold diverse investments that are authorized by law for direct investment.
-The Michigan Class investment account has a weighted average maturity of 28 days.
+The Michigan Class investment account has a weighted average maturity of 48 days.
+The Huntington Capital Markets account has a weighted average maturity of 22 days.
 The Fifth Third Securities weighted average is less than 12 months.
 The long-term certificates of deposit have no maturity dates listed.

-Credit Risk
+Concentration of Credit Risk

 Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The Michigan Class investment account and Fifth Third
+The Michigan Class investment account and the Huntington Capital Markets are rated AAAm by S&P. The Fifth Third Securities are rated AAA by S&P. The long-term certificates of deposits and MERS Trust Funds are not rated.